9fin/sqlpy/README.rst

     $ pip install sqlpy

 You'll also need a Database DBAPI driver.
-See :ref:`compatibility`.
+See `compatibility`_.

 Quickstart
 ==========
+Full documentation can be found at `readthedocs <https://sqlpy.readthedocs.io>`_.

 Getting started is simple!
 All you need is a SQL database running and accessible to you.
-Let's take PostgreSQL as our example.
+Let's assume a PostgreSQL database for our example.

-Assume we have a database table ```hello``` with the following data.
+Assume we have a database table ``hello`` with the following data.

 ====  ==========
  id    message